bsv-blockchain/cars-node/GETTING_STARTED.md

 ### Install Nginx and Certbot

-We will set up Nginx as a reverse proxy in front of the CARS Node, and Certbot for Let’s Encrypt TLS certificates.
+We will use Nginx as a front-end traffic router and SSL terminator for the main CARS Node domain.
+We’ll also use Certbot to obtain and renew TLS certificates.

 ```bash
 apt install -y nginx certbot python3-certbot-nginx